Yves Marchon: Shot by @theotherhat

 I am trying to apply the skateboarding mentality in all the projects I do.
 Work hard but have a good time doing it.

 Look forward to it.
-Any other new projects on the way?
+Any new projects on the way?

 As I said it’s mostly corporate stuff but I always have a skate project going on.
 Lately I have been working on a skate film entirely shot on 16mm film.
 I have been shooting on 16mm film a lot and I’m looking for people interested in working on things in film.